What is unregulated accommodation?

 In our submission to the Department for Education’s consultation on reforms to unregulated provision for children in care and care leavers in June 2020, we set out that:

-- All children in care should receive care up until the age of 18, including over 16-year-olds.
+- All children in care should receive care up until the age of 18, including those aged 16 and 17.

 - A separate set of national standards will establish a ‘two-tier’ care system for children aged 16 and 17 who enter independent or semi-independent accommodation.
 This will contradict the intentions of other recent welcome policy developments– such as Staying Put, Staying Close and the extension of personal adviser support to 25 – to extend care and support to reflect good (corporate) parenting.